 Contact Clare Murray for more information.

-- Clare Murray and Esther Martin advised a UK law firm on the proposed expulsion of a group of partners for behavioural issues.
+- Clare Murray advised a UK law firm on the proposed expulsion of a group of partners for behavioural issues.

-- Bettina Bender advised an investment management firm on the agreed exit of a founder member.
+- Advised an investment management firm on the agreed exit of a founder member.

-- Esther Martin and Clare Murray advised a professional services firm on the exit of a senior equity partner who sought to lead a team move from his firm, including taking his associates and clients, in breach of his partnership obligations and restrictive covenants.
+- Clare Murray advised a professional services firm on the exit of a senior equity partner who sought to lead a team move from his firm, including taking his associates and clients, in breach of his partnership obligations and restrictive covenants.

 - David Fisher advised an investment management firm on the exit of an equity partner and related high court litigation.

-- Clare Murray and Anna Birtwistle advised an international law firm on the exit of an equity partner on performance grounds on an agreed basis.
+- Clare Murray advised an international law firm on the exit of an equity partner on performance grounds on an agreed basis.

 - Susanne Foster advised a founding partner of a private equity firm on the removal of a fellow partner.
 The advice included consideration of the possible winding up of the firm given the unusual situation of there being no LLP agreement in place.